ganeti/ganeti/man/gnt-backup.rst

 The ``--src-dir`` option allows importing instances from a directory below ``@CUSTOM_EXPORT_DIR@``.

-If ``--ignore-ipolicy`` is given any instance policy violations occuring during this operation are ignored.
+If ``--ignore-ipolicy`` is given any instance policy violations occurring during this operation are ignored.

 Since many of the parameters are by default read from the exported